 Nominations are now being accepted for the 2020-2021 Campus Community Book Project cycle, which will address the theme of mental health.
 Please see the nomination criteria below.
-Nominations can be submitted to Megan Macklin (firstname.lastname@example.org).
+Nominations can be submitted to Megan Macklin (email@example.com) by Friday, July 12, 2019.

-The nomination period for the 2019-2020 Campus Community Book Project cycle has closed, and we are pleased to announce Another Day of Death in America: A Chronicle of Ten Short Lives by Gary Younge as next year's featured book.
+The nomination period for the 2019-2020 Campus Community Book Project cycle has closed, and we are pleased to announce Another Day in the Death of America: A Chronicle of Ten Short Lives by Gary Younge as next year's featured book.
 Read more about the selection here.

 Each year, the Campus Council on Community and Diversity (CCC&D) invites all members of the campus and greater community to nominate books for the upcoming Campus Community Book Project (CCBP) cycle.
 As an educational institution, we endeavor to explore and engage thoughtfully about issues that impact our lives, directly and indirectly, with the goal of building a community that promotes diversity.